-This problem is addressed by the development of the infant-controlled procedure (ICP; Horowitz et al., 1972).
+This problem is addressed by the development of the infantcontrolled procedure (ICP; Horowitz et al., 1972).
 There are two major differences between this procedure and the fixed trial protocol.
 The first is that the infant is administered repetitive stimulus presentations, but the beginning and end of the trial is contingent upon the infant's looking.
 That is, the trial is not considered to start until the infant has looked at the stimulus, and it is terminated when the infant looks away.

-Second, the trials continue until the infant has reduced his/her looking to some criterion.
+Second, the trials continue until the infant has reduced their looking to some criterion.
 This criterion may be absolute (e.g., the sessions may end when the infant looks for a total of, say, no more than 3 seconds), but more often the criterion is relative to the infant's initial level of looking.
 For example, the infant may be required to show a decline to a particular percentage (typically 50%) of their initial or longest levels.
+For example, an experimenter determines the average of the first three trials of looking and continues until the last three trials of looking average 50% or below the average of the first three trials.
+In this case, the trials can last anywhere from six trials and longer and will continue until the criteria specified has been reached.
 It should be noted that the use of a relative criterion makes theoretical sense from the point of view of the comparator model; if the initial size of the OR (i.e., the length of the look) represents the response when there is no internal representation of the stimulus, then using a constant percentage of decline as a criterion for habituation theoretically equates all of the subjects for the extent to which the external stimulus is encoded.
 We note that this reasoning is based on a set of assumptions with regard to looking and the OR, but it is also reasonable to point out that the ICP works extremely well in practice.

-23. Infant Visual Habituation by John Colombo and D. Wayne Mitchell Source: U.S. National Library of Medicine.
+24. Infant Visual Habituation by John Colombo and D. Wayne Mitchell Source: U.S. National Library of Medicine.